-Manufacturing Paraffin wax
+Manufacturing paraffin wax

-M&M Piston actuated valves are suitable a wide variety of applications.
+M&M Piston actuated valves are suitable for a wide variety of applications.
 In this blog post, we are going to provide some examples of Piston Valves used in Manufacturing Paraffin Wax and the type of valve that we would recommend for this application.